psychbruce/ChineseNames/README.md

 - Bao, H.-W.-S. (2020).
 ChineseNames: Chinese Names Database 1930-2008 [R package]. https://github.com/psychbruce/ChineseNames

 - Bao, H.-W.-S., Cai, H., DeWall, C. N., Gu, R., Chen, J., & Luo, Y. L. L. (2020).
 Unique-name holders are more likely to choose and succeed in unique jobs. *PsyArXiv*. https://doi.org/10.31234/osf.io/53j86
   + This manuscript has been submitted to a journal and posted on a preprint server (*PsyArXiv*).
-I will update the reference information if it is accepted and published.
+I will update the reference information once it is accepted and published.

 ## Install